ngleadall/programming_examples/README.md

 Script which streams a .bamfile, 'soft clips' reads below the desired quality and then writes the remaining reads to a new HQ bamfile.

-It then streams the new HQ bamfile, building a dictionary of reference ID' and counts how many reads are mapped to each one.
+It then streams the new HQ bamfile, building a dictionary of reference ID's and counts how many reads are mapped to each one.
 It then returns the translated name of most "mapped to" reference strain.